 Healthy people are unlikely to develop CDI but precautions must still be taken to prevent its spread.
-It is however advised that children under the age of 12 should not visit.
+However, it is advised that children under the age of 12 should not visit.

 Visitors should not attend if they are unwell or have recently had diarrhoea.
 If a visitor has had a recent infection or illness or has a problem that makes them more vulnerable to infection, they should check with the nurse in charge before visiting.

-Visitors should:
+Visitors should follow the advice below:

-- use the alcohol gel provided before they enter the ward and on leaving the ward - wash their hands with soap and water at the hand hygiene sink before leaving your room - it is not necessary for your visitors or carers to wear gloves and aprons unless they are helping you with personal care such as washing and dressing.
-After use, the gloves and aprons should be put into the orange bin in the room.
-Visitors must then wash their hands with soap and water - if they are visiting other patients in the hospital it is best if they visit you last
+- Use the alcohol gel provided before they enter the ward and when leaving the ward. - Wash their hands with soap and water at the hand hygiene sink before leaving your room. - It is not necessary for your visitors or carers to wear gloves and aprons unless they are helping you with personal care such as washing and dressing.
+After use, the gloves and aprons should be put into the orange bin in your room.
+Visitors must then wash their hands with soap and water. - If they are visiting other patients in the hospital, it is best if they visit you last.